Hadlock/go-rebound/README.md

-* CS-Appstatus
+* go-rebound
-Zakk Acreman <zakk.acreman@upguard.com>
+Chad Hedstrom <chad.hedstrom@upguard.com>

 ** What

-This is a little containerizable web application for exposing diagnostic information about UpGuard appliances without requiring CS engineers to go to the command line.
+This is a little containerizable web application for performing internal resiliency testing

 ** TODO

-	* Add refresh buttons for the individual data sections
+	* Stop and restart an org of services
+    * Randomly force kill any one docker container
+    * Randomly force kill docker container on a timer
+    * Monitor status of services before and after fkill
+    * Write logs to a file
-	* Angularize the front end
+    * View logs from HTML front end
-	* Allow deeper dives into specific unit and container process details
-	* Refactor for dependency injection, better testing
-	* Add an authentication system
-	* Add the ability to make changes to a running appliance, eg restart a unit
+    * Graph per container type over time